marcomoretto/command/command/docs/use_cases.rst

 Now you can Import both the Platform (since is the first time we use this specific one) and the Experiment.

 ..
 Tip::
-   check that both the platform and the samples are properly parsed from the Preview interface of the Parse Experiment section clicking on the platform and on each sample.
+   Check that both the platform and the samples are properly parsed from the Preview interface of the Parse Experiment section clicking on the platform and on each sample.

 Click the Import button on the bottom-right corner and select Import whole experiment.
-After a while the experiment will be imported.
+After a while the experiment and the platform (in this case) will be imported.

 .. _Case01_04:
 .. figure::  _static/Case01_04.png